boschresearch/blech/README.md

 The Blech compiler is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open source components included in UUV Simulator, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+For a list of other open source components included in the Blech compiler, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).